-Course Section A Course Section, or Section, is one
+Course Section - A Course Section, or Section,

-or more students meeting together with an instructor(s) to complete
+is one or more students meeting together with an instructor(s) to

 by a specific subject field and course number.

-Credit Hour The semester hour shall be the unit of
+Credit Hour - The semester hour is the unit of

-University academic credit that shall represent approximately three
+University academic credit that represents approximately three hours

-hours of work per week by an average student throughout a normal
+of work per week by an average student throughout a normal semester,

 recognized or who have made a unique contribution to the University